James Harden Apologizes For The Way His Houston Rockets Run Ended

-Following weeks of uncertainty, a late training camp arrival, missed games and COVID-related missteps, James Harden’s eight-plus year run with the Houston Rockets finally reached its awkward end in January when he was dealt to the Brooklyn Nets.
-And while he ultimately got what he wanted, the former NBA MVP just revealed that he feels remorse for the way in which things played out with his former team.
+Following weeks of uncertainty, a late training camp arrival, missed games and COVID-related missteps, James Harden's eight-plus year run with the Houston Rockets finally reached its awkward end in January when he was dealt to the Brooklyn Nets.
+While he ultimately got what he wanted, the former NBA MVP recently revealed that he feels remorse for the way in which things played out with his former team.

 "I don't like it at all because that's not who I am," he told ESPN's Rachel Nichols when asked about the events preceding the trade.
 "I feel like it could have happened a lot smoother, a lot easier, but it is what it is."